Employer: West London NHS Trust

 Main duties of the job

-We invite applications from qualified Senior Wellbeing Practitioners to join our team with experience working within schools who are interested in developing their supervision skills and utilizing these in supporting trainees and more junior members of staff.
-We are looking for people who have good skills in team working and who value working with a diverse staff group.
+We invite applications from qualified Senior Wellbeing Practitioners to join our team with experience working within schools who are interested to develop their supervision skills and utilise these in supporting trainees and more junior members of staff.
+We are looking for people who have good skills in team working, and who value working with a diverse staff group.

 Detailed job description and main responsibilities

-The Candidate Pack provides an overview of the key tasks and responsibilities of the role, and the person specification outlines the qualifications, skills, experience, and knowledge required.
-Please view as attached.
+The Candidate Pack provides an overview of the key tasks and responsibilities of the role, and the person specification outlines the qualifications, skills, experience and knowledge required.

 Person specification